CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 The response contains a JWT string, which you can then use in calls to the API server.

-## The Authorization Header
+### Step 3: making calls using the Authorization header

-For every call to the REST API (whether it's a GET, POST, PUT, or DELETE call), include an "Authorization" header.
+For every call to the REST API (whether it's a GET, POST, PUT, or DELETE call), you must include an "Authorization" header.
 This header has the format "Authorization: Bearer {your_json_web_token}".
 If making a call with 'curl,' it can be done as follows:

 ```
 curl https://api.copernica.com/v4/identity -H "Authorization: Bearer {your_json_web_token}"
 ```

 Keep in mind that a JWT is valid for 24 hours.
 After this period, you need to send a new request to the authentication URL.
 You can request the token again before 24 hours have elapsed, for instance, every 6 hours.

 ## OAuth Linking